Starciad/StellarDuelist/CONTRIBUTING.md

 ﻿<h1 align="center">✨ ● CONTRIBUTING ● ✨</h1>

-Welcome to the Stardust Defender project!
+Welcome to the Stellar Duelist project!
 We are excited to receive your contributions.
 However, it is important to follow some guidelines to ensure effective collaboration.

 ## Branch Selection